emTr0/Moon/posts-old/README.md

-This folder contains the old default posts in the Moon theme for Jekyll.
+This folder contains the old sample posts in the Moon theme for Jekyll.
+I kept them as a reference.